keu/docs/astro/create-project.md

 ## Step 1: Create an Astro project

-To create a new Astro project:
+To create a new Astro project, follow the steps below.

-1. Create a new directory to store your Astro project:
+1. Create a new directory for your Astro project:

     ```sh
     mkdir <your-astro-project-name>